taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

 There are many different worker types.
 Historically the provisioner has used distinct ssh key pairs for each worker type.
 OCC relied on the name of the ssh key pair to determine which worker type it was setting up.
 The key pair name was static for a very long time, but there was never a contract or provisioner API endpoint associated specifically with the ssh key pair, although there were other endpoints that could have been used instead to determine the worker type.

-As part of adopting the new AWS spot pricing model, jhford landed a change to use a new, single, universal key pair per provisioner that applied to all workers.
+As part of adopting the new AWS spot pricing model, John landed a change to use a new, single, universal key pair per provisioner that applied to all workers.
 The new key had a new name, so after the new provisioner code was deployed to production on the morning of February 13, various OCC tasks related to the setup and maintenance of Windows instances in AWS started to fail.

 ### Detection

-Aryx first noticed the Windows test backlog and reported the issue in #taskcluster.
+Sebastian first noticed the Windows test backlog and reported the issue in #taskcluster.
 The build backlog was not noticed until almost a day later once the test backlog had begun to clear.

 ### Fix

 Because the Taskcluster team is only vaguely aware of how OCC works, and because RelOps resources were not available for large parts of the debugging timeline, the fix came in three parts.

-We have had other Windows outages due to the Windows impaired instance culling script not running, the most recent being [bug 1435503](https://bugzilla.mozilla.org/show_bug.cgi?id=1435503). jhford quickly found the first ssh key pair issue in the culling script and posted [a new version](https://bug1437973.bmoattachments.org/attachment.cgi?id=8950682).
+We have had other Windows outages due to the Windows impaired instance culling script not running, the most recent being [bug 1435503](https://bugzilla.mozilla.org/show_bug.cgi?id=1435503).
+John quickly found the first ssh key pair issue in the culling script and posted [a new version](https://bug1437973.bmoattachments.org/attachment.cgi?id=8950682).

-When the test job backlog did not go down even after the culling script was run and new instances started appearing, Taskcluster team member started digging into the OCC code and, with grenade's help,  eventually found the [second issue affecting test worker configuration](https://github.com/mozilla-releng/OpenCloudConfig/commit/d7d2df5a174087bad52e7d3636ae92e043f999f0).
+When the test job backlog did not go down even after the culling script was run and new instances started appearing, Taskcluster team member started digging into the OCC code and, with Rob's help,  eventually found the [second issue affecting test worker configuration](https://github.com/mozilla-releng/OpenCloudConfig/commit/d7d2df5a174087bad52e7d3636ae92e043f999f0).

-Once that change was deployed and the test job backlog started to go down, [Aryx noticed that we still had a build backlog](https://bugzilla.mozilla.org/show_bug.cgi?id=1438152).
+Once that change was deployed and the test job backlog started to go down, [Sebastian noticed that we still had a build backlog](https://bugzilla.mozilla.org/show_bug.cgi?id=1438152).
 The number of build relative to the number of tests is very small &mdash; one build triggers many tests &mdash; made this easy to overlook.
-Now that we knew what to look for, grenade quickly found [the corresponding change for builders](https://github.com/mozilla-releng/OpenCloudConfig/commit/137c8c1b0e4b3927f15cf38ee4f9771894818221) and rolled out new AMIs.
+Now that we knew what to look for, Rob quickly found [the corresponding change for builders](https://github.com/mozilla-releng/OpenCloudConfig/commit/137c8c1b0e4b3927f15cf38ee4f9771894818221) and rolled out new AMIs.

 ### Remediation